Frogmore in Beaufort County, South Carolina — The American South (South Atlantic)

 Erected 2008 by Beaufort County Historical Society.
 (Marker Number 7-32.)

 Location.
 32° 23.295′ N, 80° 34.605′ W. Marker is in Frogmore, South Carolina, in Beaufort County.
-Marker is on Dr. Martin Luther Touch for map.
+Marker is on Dr. Martin Luther King Drive (State Highway S-7-45), on the right when traveling south.
 Marker is located at the Penn School site at the Penn Center.
+Touch for map.
 Marker is in this post office area: Saint Helena Island SC 29920, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
 In Honor Of Edith M. Dabbs and James McBride Dabbs (here, next to this marker); Penn School (within shouting distance of this marker); Chapel of Ease (approx. 0.9 miles away); Emancipation Day • Camp Saxton Site (approx. 6.1 miles away); Plane Crash Memorial (approx. 6.2 miles away); Capt.
 Brodstrom Marker U.S.M.C. (approx. 6.2 miles away); Brigadier General Stephen Elliott CSA (approx. 6.2 miles away); Richard V. Woods Memorial Bridge (approx. 6.2 miles away).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on July 3, 2008, by Mike Stroud of Bluffton, South Carolina.
-This page has been viewed 2,280 times since then and 49 times this year.
+This page was last revised on October 18, 2020.
+It was originally submitted on July 3, 2008, by Mike Stroud of Bluffton, South Carolina.
+This page has been viewed 2,432 times since then and 30 times this year.
 Photos: 1, 2, 3. submitted on July 3, 2008, by Mike Stroud of Bluffton, South Carolina. • Christopher Busta-Peck was the editor who published this page.